danielballan/jupyterhub-share-link/README.md

 6. Create and save a notebook ``Untitled.ipynb`` to share.

-7. Click the share button, the paper airplane icon on the left side of the notebook toolbar.
+7. Find ``Untitled.ipynb`` in the file browser and right-click it.
+   A dialog box will appear.
 Click the button to copy the link.

 8. Log in as a different user and paste the shared link.